-The sound of the Pydna aulos is fuller and stronger than that of the Louvre aulos.
-The bass pipe was probably played in the left hand, and is tuned one tone deeper than the other pipe.
-Since the Pydna aulos is not as intuitive to play as the Louvre aulos, some knowledge of ancient Greek harmonies may prove helpful.
-This instrument requires an advanced blowing technique.
+The sound is fuller and more powerful than that of the Louvre Aulos.
+The lower tube was probably played in the left hand and is tuned one tone lower.
+In contrast to the Louvre Aulos, it is less intuitive to play.
+Knowledge of ancient Greek harmonies is helpful.
+Playing requires advanced blowing technique.

-I make this reconstruction out of boxwood: either in two pieces with a detachable reed seat, or in five segments, like the original.
+I build the reconstruction out of boxwood, either as a two-part instrument with a removable reed seat, or as an instrument in segments, like the original.